rackerlabs/rackspace-how-to/content/rackspace-email/secure-a-compromised-rackspace-email-mailbox.md

 - Your reply-to address has been changed.
 - You received an email from Rackspace informing you that your mailbox has been disabled.

-Take immediate steps to secure the mailbox if any of these symptoms apply to you .
+Take immediate steps to secure the mailbox, if any of these symptoms apply to you.

 #### Risk factors

 - Weak or moderate strength passwords
 - Delaying software updates
 - Clicking links from unverified sources
 - Clicking links without verifying their authenticity.
 Even links from what appears to be a trusted source can easily be a trick to gain access to your account.
-- Accessing your account from a public computer such as those in libraries or hotels.
-If a computer is used by strangers all day, you should assume it is unsafe to access your mailbox from it.
+- Accessing your account from a public computer, such as those in libraries or hotels.
+If a computer is used by strangers all day, you should assume that it is unsafe to access your mailbox from it.
 - Accessing your account over public WiFi.

-Avoiding these factors is a small inconvenience compared to what could be damaged from a successful mailbox compromise.
+Avoiding these factors is a small inconvenience compared to the potential damage caused by a successful mailbox compromise.
 If you find that any of the above factors apply to you, you should take immediate steps to secure your mailbox.

 #### Secure a mailbox that has been compromised